adamsilver/adamsilver.io-jekyll/_drafts/2036-01-01-fogotten-web-ux-problems.md

 28. Desiging for the business, not the for the user.

 29. Hiding content, when it's simpler to just reveal it.

+30. Designing for breakpoints/devices instead of designing for content.

+31. Using JS to customise something just to make it look better.